-If you’re seeing weird things happening in game like screen tears or glitchy graphics that other players don’t see when spectating you, this is another potential sign.
+If you’re seeing weird things happening in game-like screen tears or glitchy graphics that other players don’t see when spectating you, this is another potential sign.

 Your computer could also be extremely loud, particularly from its fans, if your GPU is failing.

-Before we tell you how to test if a GPU is failing, we first recommend updating all of your drivers.
+We recommend updating all of your drivers.
 Graphics card drivers are released regularly so if you have extremely outdated drivers, this can be a common cause of the issues described above.

 If all of your drivers are up to date, the best way to test for a failing GPU is to download and run the free tool FurMark.